 Here are some tips to keep your landscaping happy in January!
-And if you were affected by the BIG freeze this winter, be sure to read our message here about how to care for plants you believe may be damaged.
+And if you were affected by the cold this winter, be sure to read our message here about how to care for plants you believe may be damaged.

-If you’re ready to start checking off your 2023 To Do’s, Gardens of Babylon Landscapes is here to help!
-Whether you are interested in beginning a new landscape project or adding on to an existing one, January is a great time to start planning the landscape of your dreams!
+If you’re ready to start checking off your 2024 To-dos, Gardens of Babylon Landscapes is here to help!
+Whether you are interested in beginning a new landscape project or adding to an existing one in 2023, January is a great time to start planning the landscape of your dreams!
 To get started, schedule a call with one of our talented design team members.